mc0110/inetbox2mqtt/README.md

 ### Alternative 1: OTA-Installation with mip
-If you just want to get the inetbox2mqtt running, this is the way to go, and it works for both ports.
-This is also the fastest way, because the entire installation process should not take longer than 10 minutes.
+If you just want to get the inetbox2mqtt running on the RP2 pico w, this is the way to go.

+If you have ESP32 with larger memory, you can try this way as well.
+Since I haven't tested this myself, feel free to give me feedback.

+For the simple 4M types of the ESP32-S this way does not work anymore.
+Here I ask you to use alternative 2.

+The entire installation process should not take longer than 10 minutes.
 The installation does not have to take place in the final WLAN in which the inetbox2mqtt is to run later.

 To do this, you first have to install an up to date microPython version, to be found at [micropython/download](https://micropython.org/download/).
 My tests were done with upython-version > 19.1-608.